 If we go with the assumption that the last possible year of the 17th century which could be an interval of 4 years before 1877 was the year that it opened up to the entire world and switched to an every 4 year tournament, that would be 1697.
-If the tournament was held every year from 1473 through 1697, than 1697 would be the 224th Quidditch World Cup.
+If the tournament was held every year from 1473 through 1697, then 1697 would be the 224th Quidditch World Cup.
 This would make this year’s cup the 303rd.
-Unfortunately that is still woefully short of 427th, we still need to account for another 123 games so this theory simply doesn’t pan out.
+Unfortunately, that is still woefully short of 427th, we still need to account for another 123 games so this theory simply doesn’t pan out.

 The 1877 Theory